March 1st 4 years of retirement bliss

 All of the numbers seem short, but stats don’t lie.

-- The median driving distance is 219.55 yards, my distance would be 260 yards
+- The median driving distance is 219.55 yards, my distance would be a conservative 260 yards

 - The median 3-wood goes 186.89 yards, my distance would be about 220 yards